ldn-softdev/jtc/README.md

 for the complete description of Json class interface, refer to [Json.hpp](https://github.com/ldn-softdev/jtc/Json.hpp)

 ## jtc vs jq:
-`jtc` was "inspired" by the complexity of jq interface, aiming to provide a user interface which could be undertood easily.
+`jtc` was "inspired" by the complexity of jq interface, aiming to provide a user interface which could be understood easily.
 ### 1. tool positioning:
  - `jq` is a stateful processor with own DSL, variables, operations, control flow logic, IO system, etc, etc
- - `jtc` is a unixy utility confining its functionality (like most unix utilities do) only to operations with the data model only.
+ - `jtc` is a unix utility confining its functionality (like most unix utilities do) only to operations with the data model only.
  The rest is out-tasked to unix cli tooling

 `jtc` is never meant to surpass `jq` in capabilities (due to confining its operations only to the domain of its data model and